Permissionless-Software-Foundation/specifications/ps002-slp-mutable-data.md

 ### 3.5 Updating Data

 The data pointed to by the MSP address can be any kind of arbitrary data, however [JSON-LD](https://json-ld.org/) formatted Linked Data following the [Schema.org](https://schema.org/) schema is recommended.
+Here is an example of what a token icon might look like:

 ```
 {